Jonasitoelprogramador/Milestone3/README.md

 #### Searchbar
 This allows users to find recipes quickly and easily no matter where they are in the site, whether that be by recipe name or by ingredient.
 This provides a more succint way to find recipes that via browsing (see below).
+The search function searches for the name, recipe and ingredients of a given recipe.

 ### Footer
 This also exists across all pages and contains the below.